Analysis of wedge patterns with the

-Imatest Master and IS can analyze wedge patterns in two modules, both of which may be run from the interactive Rescharts interface or as fixed (batch-capable) modules.
+Imatest Master can analyze wedge patterns in two modules, both of which can be run from the interactive Rescharts interface or as fixed (batch-capable) modules.

 - The Wedge module (described in this document) can analyze any arrangement of horizontal or vertical (but not diagonal) wedges, using manual region selection.

-- The eSFR ISO module can analyze pairs of wedges on the Enhanced and Extended eSFR ISO charts (including the charts with extra wedges), introduced in April 2014.
+- The eSFR ISO module can analyze pairs of wedges on the Enhanced and Extended eSFR ISO charts, including the charts with extra wedges.
 Region detection is fully automated.
 The user need only specify which groups of wedges to analyze.

-Both modules measure the onset of aliasing (related to the vanishing resolution) and MTF (Modulation Transfer Function) from converging bar patterns, called “wedges”, which are a part of several well-known resolution test charts.
-“Hyperbolic” (linear in frequency) wedge patterns are central to the CIPA DC-003 standard for digital camera resolution measurement, which has been incorporated into the ISO 12233:2014 resolution standard.
+Both modules measure the onset of aliasing (which is somewhat misnamed: vanishing resolution may be more appropriate) and MTF (Modulation Transfer Function) from converging bar patterns, called “wedges”, which are a part of several well-known resolution test charts.
+“Hyperbolic” (linear in frequency) wedge patterns are included the ISO 12233:2014 resolution standard.
 Wedges are included in Imatest eSFR ISO charts (shown below).

-The wedge MTF calculation has a significant limitation.
+The wedge MTF calculation has significant limitations.
 Results near the Nyquist frequency are highly sensitive to the phase of the bars relative to the pixels, i.e., the sub-pixel positioning, which is difficult to control.
 Results are less stable and consistent than slanted-edge measurements, especially in this frequency range.
+Because wedges have very high contrast, they often saturate, which affects image processing and MTF measurements.

 The best-known chart that contains wedge patterns is the ISO 12233:2000 resolution test chart (below, left), which contains 22 hyperbolic wedges: 10 vertical, 10 horizontal, and 2 diagonal.
 All but the diagonal wedges can be analyzed by the Wedge module.
 This chart is is no longer recommended in the ISO 12233:2014 standard, and is not our top choice for several reasons.